 (d) no such notice in writing shall be sent by the Commissioner until the expiration of a period of at least 3 years from the date upon which the name was registered or deemed to be registered under the repealed Act.

-[Section 11 amended by No. 40 of 1976 s.
+[Section 11 amended: No. 40 of 1976 s.
 5 and 12; No. 63 of 2003 s.
-4.]
+4; No. 6 of 2012 s.
+25.]

 12. Notification of changes of particulars relating to registered business names, cessation of business etc.

+(1A) Except as provided in subsection (1B), a statement cannot be lodged under this section on or after the change-over day.

+(1B) Subsection (1A) does not prevent a person from lodging a statement under this section on or after the change-over day if the statement is being lodged in compliance with a notice issued by the Commissioner under section 18(2) before the change-over day.

 (1) Where a business name is registered under this Act and a change occurs —

 (a) that renders the description of the nature of the business lodged with the Commissioner insufficient to disclose the true nature of the business; or